-Baseline emissions (BE_y) include CO2 emissions from the combustion of the quantity of coal or oil that would in the absence of the project activity be used in all element processes i.
-Baseline emissions are calculated based on the quantity of coal or oil that would be combusted in each element processes i in the absence of the project activity and respective net calorific values and CO2 emission factors.
-The quantity of coal or oil that would be used in the absence of the project activity in an element process i (FF{baseline,i,y}) is calculated based on the actual monitored quantity of natural gas combusted in this element process (FF{project,i,y}) and the relation of the energy efficiencies and the net calorific values between the project scenario (use of natural gas) and the baseline scenario (use of coal or oil).
+Baseline emissions (BE_y) include CO_2 emissions from the combustion of the quantity of coal or petroleum fuel that would in the absence of the project activity be used in all element processes i.
+Baseline emissions are calculated based on the quantity of coal or petroleum fuel that would be combusted in each element processes i in the absence of the project activity and respective net calorific values and CO_2 emission factors.
+The quantity of coal or petroleum fuel that would be used in the absence of the project activity in an element process i ($FF{baseline,i,y}$) is calculated based on the actual monitored quantity of natural gas combusted in this element process ($FF{project,i,y}$) and the relation of the energy efficiencies and the net calorific values between the project scenario (use of natural gas) and the baseline scenario (use of coal or petroleum fuel).